JeffreyScannell/github-upload/README.md

-# My Cloud Resume Challange Front-end Code
+# My Cloud Resume Challenge Front-end Code

 ## Project to create and host my resume in the cloud